ZimmermannHH/BeringSea_shotgun_sequencing/README.md

 ### Damage pattern analysis
 Here is the link to the [HOPS manual]() for further information.
 We prepared 3 datasets in which samples were binned according to their age to estimate whether damage patterns increase with time: set1 (1.08–5.6 ka), set2 (6.3–12.6 ka), set3 (13.6–19.9 ka).
 The samples were concatenated using the `cat` command and the different datasets were processed after each other.
+The configuration file and the taxa list can be found in the folder Input_files/HOPS.

 ```
 #####Author: Lars Harms